kyron321/planets/README.md

 ## Pre lecture Tasks:

 1. Use the following wireframe to plan your app.
-Consider what components you'll want to build.
-Where might be want to house this state.
+Consider what we should break this app into.
+Eventually the planet data will update.
+Consider where we'd want to hold state.
 Sketch out a component tree diagram to help illustrate your decisions.
-Think of where we could make of a reusable component.
+Think of where we could make of a reusable components.

 <img src="wireframe.jpg" alt="react app wireframe" style="width:300px;"/>

 2. Using your plan, build up your individual components.
-You can use the following fake data to populate your app.
+You can use the following fake data to initialise your state.
+Don't worry about updating it just yet.

 ```js
 [